Nims History, Family Crest & Coats of Arms

 Some of the first settlers of this family name or some of its variants were: settlers who traveled to the New World and established themselves along the eastern seaboard of the United States and Canada in the 18th and 19th centuries..

 Contemporary Notables of the name Nims (post 1700) +

 - William R. Nims, American politician, Member of Michigan State Senate 26th District, 1865-66

 - Jerome W. Nims (b.
 1839), American Republican politician, Member of Michigan State Senate 12th District, 1901-02

-- Howard Nims, American Democrat politician, Delegate to Democratic National Convention from Nebraska, 1944
+- Howard Nims, American Democratic Party politician, Delegate to Democratic National Convention from Nebraska, 1944

-- Fred A. Nims, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1876
+- Fred A. Nims, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1876